chrislattman/blogging-project/docs/qemu/README.md

 macOS: install `qemu` with `brew`

-Windows: install the .exe from [this](https://qemu.weilnetz.de/w64/) page
+Windows: install the .exe file from [this](https://qemu.weilnetz.de/w64/) page

 - Note: QEMU for Windows is experimental software.
 It has bugs and will probably not work.